jsuarezs/ez-rancher-trident-installer/chart/trident-installer/README.md

 # Detailed Descriptions for the Trident App

-Requires kubernetes minimum version v1.11.0 and maximum v1.19.0.
-The trident-install operator is namespace-scoped to the 'trident' namespace.
+The trident-installer operator is namespace-scoped to the 'trident' namespace.

 ## Detailed Documentation